 On May 8, 2019, the Board of Trustees approved a resolution authorizing the University to develop a new Academic Tower to house the College of Nursing and Health Professions, relocating the college from Center City to University City.
 Subsequently, the University executed an option to expand the Academic Tower to also include the Drexel College of Medicine.
 The Academic Tower will be developed by Wexford Development, LLC on the southern portion of 60 N. 36th Street, Philadelphia, Pennsylvania which is a portion of the tract of land that formerly housed University City High School.
 The building size is expected to be approximately 459,000 square feet.
 The building development will be aided by a number of financial mechanisms that include a prepaid ground lease between the University and uCity Academic Owner, LLC, and a sale by the University to Wexford Science and Technology, LLC of 142,857 square feet of air rights above the premises of Lot 6 (the PSLAMS premises).
 The University entered into a 29 year and 11-month lease with uCity Academic Owner, LLC and sold the air rights on September 26, 2019.
-Substantial Completion is expected on June 30, 2022.
+A temporary certificate of occupancy was issued on June 30, 2022.
+In accordance with the provisions of the lease, the Term Commencement Date is August 14, 2022 and unless the lease is terminated prior to the Term Expiration Date, the Term Expiration Date shall be July 14, 2052.